-On May 15 FTA announced that Maryland has obtained federal certification for its rail transit State Safety Oversight (SSO) Program.
-It is the 13th of 30 states to receive FTA certification for their SSO Programs, providing for the highest level of safety for rail transit riders and workers.
+On July 25, FTA announced that Arkansas, Louisiana, Texas and Wisconsin have obtained federal certification for their rail transit State Safety Oversight (SSO) Programs.
+With those added, 21 states have now achieved SSO Program certifications, providing for the highest level of safety for rail transit riders and workers.

 FTA’s SSO Program details the requirements that states must meet to oversee rail transit systems safety for passengers and workers.
 FTA’s SSO Program final rule, effective in April 2016, requires a strengthened SSO Program for oversight at rail transit agencies and provides greater authority for SSO Agencies (SSOAs) to oversee their transit agencies.